YangBing-Nox/socialblade-js/README.md

 ## Usage
 Import the library into your project and construct a new client which will be used to access the API.
-Use either the third-party `Auth` function or first-party `AuthAsUser` function to set the client as "active".
+Use the `Auth` function to set the client as "active".

 #### TypeScript
 ```ts